bodia-uz/booking-uz-polling/README.md

 ## Captcha

 UZ introduced captche, so now we have one more restriction.

-Workaround is sent notification every time, captcha is shown.
+Workaround - send notification every time, captcha is shown.
 It will let you resolve it and continue search polling.

 Code: